backstage/backstage/.changeset/lazy-snakes-film.md

 '@backstage/core-components': minor
 ---

-Adds code to autogenerate ids for headers parsed through the MarkdownContent component.
+Adds code to generate ids for headers parsed through the MarkdownContent component.